-- 1. understand cost classifications used for assigning costs to cost objects and preparing financial statements - 2. prepare income statements using the traditional and contribution formats illustrate an understanding of contemporary topics in accounting relating to theories, models, and research methods, such as the differences between national accounting principles and their implications for international firms; - 3. apply overhead cost to jobs using a predetermined overhead rateanalyze published journal articles in the field of accounting; - 4. compute the total cost and the unit product cost of a job - 5. understand the flow of costs in a job-order costing system and prepare appropriate journal entries and T- - 6. discuss contemporary accounting phenomena and practices as outlined in academic and professional publications; - 7. understand the basic approach in activity-based costing and how it differs from conventional costing

-- 8. apply contemporary accounting practices to real-world challenges. - 9. assign costs to units and prepare a cost reconciliation report using the weighted-average method - 10. explain how changes in activity affect contribution margin and net operating income - 11. determine the break-even point, the level of sales needed to achieve a desired target profit, and the margin of safety and explain their significance - 12. prepare different types of budgets - 13. compute different performance measures
+No Competence ILO 1 Understand Understand cost classifications used for assigning costs to cost objects and preparing financial statements.
+2 Prepare Prepare income statements using the traditional and contribution formats illustrate an understanding of contemporary topics in accounting relating to theories, models, and research methods, such as the differences between national accounting principles and their implications for international firms.
+3 Apply Apply overhead cost to jobs using a predetermined overhead rate analyze published journal articles in the field of accounting.
+4 Compute Compute the total cost and the unit product cost of a job.
+5 Understand Understand the flow of costs in a job-order costing system and prepare appropriate journal entries and T-accounts to record costs.
+6 Discuss Discuss contemporary accounting phenomena and practices as outlined in academic and professional publications.
+7 Understand Understand the basic approach in activity-based costing and how it differs from conventional costing.
+8 Apply Apply contemporary accounting practices to real-world challenges.
+9 Assign Assign costs to units and prepare a cost reconciliation report using the weighted-average method.
+10 Explain Explain how changes in activity affect contribution margin and net operating income.
+11 Determine Determine the break-even point, the level of sales needed to achieve a desired target profit, and the margin of safety and explain their significance.
+12 Prepare Prepare different types of budgets.
+13 Compute Compute different performance .

-Garrison, R., Noreen E. and Brewer P. (2020).
+• Garrison, R., Noreen E. and Brewer P. (2020).
 Managerial Accounting, 17th Ed.
 New York: MacGraw-Hill.